 Recycling, household rubbish and garden waste subscription collection policies

-The council may be able to help if you, and all other residents of the property, struggle to put your containers out for collection, and where there is no one able-bodied under the age of 16.
+We may be able to help if you, and all other residents of the property, struggle to put your containers out for collection, and where there is no one able-bodied under the age of 16.
 Your household may qualify for an ‘assisted collection’, and you can contact us to see if you are eligible.
 We will ask you for some medical information, and the decision to set up each assisted collection will be made by an officer.
 The assisted collection can be set up for 6 months (for example during recovery from surgery) or be permanent.

 The criteria for assisted collection eligibility are based on the rules of the ‘Blue Badge’ scheme for parking and must apply to every resident at the property over the age of 16.
 The criteria used for the ‘Blue Badge’ scheme requires applicants to meet one of the points below: